apache/cassandra-gocql-driver/CONTRIBUTING.md

 * The pull request has a title that clearly summarizes the purpose of the patch
 * The motivation behind the patch is clearly defined in the pull request summary
-* Your name and email has been added to the `AUTHORS` file (for copyright purposes)
+* Your name and email have been added to the `AUTHORS` file (for copyright purposes)
 * The patch will merge cleanly
 * The merge commit passes the regression test suite on Travis
 * `go fmt` has been applied to the submitted code
-* Functional changes are appropriately documented, either as a godoc or in the README
+* Functional changes (i.e. new features or changed behavior) are appropriately documented, either as a godoc or in the README (non-functional changes such as bug fixes may not require documentation)

 ## Beyond The Checklist